It’s a way to give your fundraising efforts an exponential outreach

 It’s simple math.
 Let’s say you’ve got 25 people in your organization.
 Only three of them work on fundraising full time.
 You have a database of 500 active donors and supporters.
 If each of those 500 people contacted five people on their end, you would have 2,500 new solicitations.
 However, that number doubles to 5,000 if they each spread the word to 10 friends, coworkers, or family members.

-These tools facilitate excitement by making it easy for participants to create personal fundraising pages.
+Software facilitate excitement by making it easy for participants to create personal fundraising pages.
 Supporters can post photos or videos.
-Many online peer to peer tools keep the object top of mind by encouraging participants to publish their fundraising goal.
+Many online P2P tools keep the object top of mind by encouraging participants to publish their fundraising goal.
 The social media aspects kick in with ample sharing functions that allow your supporters to put their network of donors in the spotlight.

 It’s not all on the shoulders of your supporters.
 You’ll find plenty of free or inexpensive widgets you can request to be put on other websites that can drive traffic back to the fundraising area of your own website.
 They’re easy to configure and help raise awareness.
 They give your NPO a presence that extends beyond your own webpage.
 Your first requests should go out to corporate supporters that have their own websites.